The long-awaited OCIO feature is here, now we gotta find how it works.

 See Display Setup in Sp .

-- I voluntary chose different colorspace across departments and sections to accentuate potential transformations.
+I voluntary chose different colorspace across departments and sections to

 ~